- Mahsa Sezavar Yeganeh

 What is A Manticore?

-Manticore, or Man-eater, is a legendary creature of the Shimmer species.
+According to Topsell’s History of Four-Footed Beasts and Serpents (1658), the Manticore, or Man-eater, is a legendary creature of the Shimmer species.
 Shimmers are creatures with a lion's body, a goat's head, and a dragon's or snake's tail.
-They have different types; for example, winged Manticores.
+They have different types, such as winged Manticores.
 This monster has the head and face of a human (mostly male), gray eyes, and a brown body shaped like a lion.
 Its tail is like a scorpion (and sometimes a dragon).
 This animal is more significant than a lion and smaller than a horse, and its body is slightly bigger than a lion.
+So, let's see what is this lion with scorpion tail, according to legends and mythology.

 The Manticore According to Legends

-The Manticore Persian mythological creature, also called Mule, is a legendary animal with the head of a human (often with horns), the body of a lion, and the tail of a dragon or scorpion.
+The Manticore Persian mythological creature, also called the Mule, is a legendary animal with the head of a human (often with horns), the body of a lion, and the tail of a dragon or scorpion.
+So, wherever you see a lion with scorpion tail, it is manticore.

 What Is the Manticore in Persian Mythology?

-In ancient Persian mythology, Manticore is known worldwide as a legendary warrior creature with a lion-like body, bat-like wings, and a scorpion-like tail.
+In ancient Persian mythology, Manticores are known worldwide as a legendary warrior creature with a lion-like body, bat-like wings, and a scorpion-like tail.
 But sometimes artists imagine horns for this beast or draw his tail like a fireball.
-As this mythological creature fights for the devil, in Iran myths, it is an enemy of the Ahura Mazda, the Persian God.
+As this mythological creature fights for the devil, in Iranian myths, it is an enemy of the Ahura Mazda, the Persian God.

 Manticore Legend's Origin